nvietanh/wise/matlab/experiment/2 LDA/README.md

-# WISE: Wasserstein Inverse-covariance Shrinkage Estimator, Linear Discriminant Analysis (LDA) experiment
+# WISE: Wasserstein Inverse covariance Shrinkage Estimator, Linear Discriminant Analysis (LDA) experiment

 This folder contains the source code for the for Linear Discriminant Analysis (LDA) experiment.